Will Arizona State cover the spread vs. SMU? Betting Trends, Record ATS

 Arizona State Betting Records & Stats

-- Just one of Arizona State's seven outings has gone over 142.5 points.
+- Just one of Arizona State's seven games has gone over 142.5 points.

-- Arizona State has had an average of 132.7 points in its games this season, 9.8 fewer than this matchup's total.
+- Arizona State has an average total of 132.7 in its contests this year, 9.8 fewer points than this game's over/under.

-- Arizona State has been listed as the favorite five times this season and has won all of those games.
+- This season, Arizona State has been listed as the favorite in five games and won them all.

-- The bookmakers' moneyline implies a 57.4% chance of a victory for Arizona State.
+- The moneyline for this contest implies a 58.3% chance of a victory for Arizona State.

 Arizona State vs. SMU Over/Under Stats